 What is the difference between a pyrotubular boiler and water tube boiler?

-There are two types of common vapour production boilers:
+There are two types of common industrial steam boilers:

 - The pyrotubular boiler, formed by a steel casing with a tube bundle which the combustion fumes circulate through and heat the water outside the tubes.